Shushanik Kurghinian: Biography

+Final years, death, and legacy

-In 1925, she traveled to Kharkov and Moscow for medical treatment and returned home disappointed.
+In 1925, Kurghinian traveled to Kharkov and Moscow for medical treatment and returned home disappointed.
 In 1926, after the Leninakan (Alexandropol) earthquake, she settled in Yerevan, where she was welcomed with great enthusiasm by literary circles.
 Due to health complications, Kurghinian died, aged 51, in Yerevan on 24 November 1927.
 She was buried in the Komitas Pantheon.

 Kurghinian is considered one of the founders of feminist and proletarian literature in Armenian.
+She was portrayed by Nona Petrosyan [hy] in Frunze Dovlatyan's 1976 film Delivery (Yerkunk), about Miasnikian's efforts to rebuild NEP-era Soviet Armenia.